-Recommendations on Slovakia's draft updated integrated National Energy and Climate Plan (NECP) covering the period 2021-2030
+Recommendation on Romania's draft updated integrated national energy and climate plan (NECP) of Romania covering the period 2021-2030

-- (1) Slovakia submitted its draft updated integrated national energy and climate plan on 23 August 2023. - (2) Article 3 and Annex I to Regulation (EU) 2018/1999 ("the Governance Regulation") lay down the elements that are to be included in the updated integrated national energy and climate plans.
-In December 2022, the Commission adopted the Guidanceto Member States on the process and scope of preparing the draft and final updated national energy and climate plans3.
-The Guidance identified good practices and
+- (1) Romania submitted its draft updated integrated national energy and climate plan on 31 October 2023. - (2) Due to the late submission of Romania's draft updated national energy and climate plan, the European Commission has had limited time to draft its assessment in order to adopt this recommendation six months before the final updated national energy and climate plans are due, as required by Article 9(2) of Regulation (EU) 2018/1999. - (3) Article 3 and Annex I to Regulation (EU) 2018/1999 ('the Governance Regulation') lay down the elements that are to be included in the updated integrated national energy and climate plan.
+In December 2022, the Commission adopted the Guidance to